-What is the best gaming monitor of 2017?
-Welcome to the GPUnerd comprehensive guide to the best gaming monitors to buy for your gaming rig in 2017!
-This guide will provide you with the most accurate knowledge of the best gaming monitors including FreeSync monitors, G Sync monitors, 4k monitors for gaming, as well as high refresh rate monitors such as 144Hz monitors.
-We will also provide you with a buyers guide to help inform you on what makes a good gaming monitor so you can make an informed decision on what the best monitor is for you in 2017.
+What is the best gaming monitor?
+Welcome to the GPUnerd comprehensive guide to the best gaming monitors to buy for your gaming rig This guide will provide you with the most accurate knowledge of the best gaming monitors including FreeSync monitors, G Sync monitors, 4k monitors for gaming, as well as high refresh rate monitors such as 144Hz monitors.
+We will also provide you with a buyers guide to help inform you on what makes a good gaming monitor so you can make an informed decision on what the best monitor is for you.
 As usual, if you have any questions or want to ask us for any advise on your next monitor, feel free to drop a comment below and I’ll do my best to get back to you ASAP with my expert advise.
 Enjoy!

 Type Monitor Size Refresh Rate Panel Resolution Ultimate Gaming Monitor of 2017 with G Sync ASUS ROG SWIFT PG27AQ 27" 60Hz IPS 3840 x 2160 Overkill Budget 144Hz Gaming Monitors BenQ ZOWIE XL2411 24" 144Hz TN 1920 x 1080 Acer R240HY 24" 60Hz IPS 1920 x 1080 ASUS VS248H-P 24" 60Hz TN 1920 x 1080 Great Everyday Gaming Monitors LG 32MA68HY-P 32" 60Hz IPS 1920 x 1080 Best Entry-Level 144Hz Monitors ASUS VG248QE 24" 144Hz TN 1920 x 1080 ViewSonic VX2452MH 24" 60Hz TN 1920 x 1080 Dell SE2717H 27" 75Hz IPS 1920 x 1080 ViewSonic XG2401 24" 144Hz TN 1920 x 1080 AOC G2460PF 24" 144Hz TN 1920 x 1080 Budget 1440p Monitor Acer G257HU 25" 60Hz IPS 2560 x 1440 Entry-level 4k Gaming Monitor w/ FreeSync LG 24UD58-B 24" 60Hz IPS 3840 x 2160 Entry-level 34" Curved Ultrawide Montior LG 34UC88-B 34" 60Hz IPS 3440 x 1440 Best Monitor for PS4 Pro LG 27UD68-P 27" 60Hz IPS 3840 x 2160 Best Monitor for Xbox One S ASUS MG24UQ 24" 60Hz IPS 3840 x 2160 Best FreeSync Monitor Viewsonic XG2401 24" 144Hz TN 1920 x 1080 Budget FreeSync Monitor Nixeus NX-VUE24A 24" 144Hz TN 1920 x 1080 ViewSonic VX2457-MHD 24" 75Hz TN 1920 x 1080 Acer XF240H 24" 144Hz TN 1920 x 1080 Bargain Ultrawide FreeSync Monitor LG 29UM68-P 29" 60-75Hz IPS 2560 x 1080 Ultrawide Curved 1440p FreeSync Monitor LG 34UC98-W 34" 60Hz IPS 3440 x 1440 4k FreeSync Monitor ViewSonic XG2700 27" 60Hz IPS 3840 x 2160 Enthusiast 144Hz+ G Sync Monitors ASUS ROG SWIFT PG279Q 27" 165Hz IPS 2560 x 1440 Dell Gaming S2417DG 24" 165Hz TN 2560 x 1440 Budget G Sync Monitor Acer Predator XB241H 24" 144Hz TN 1920 x 1080 Insane 165Hz G Sync Monitor ASUS PG278QR 27" 165Hz TN 2560 x 1440 1440p G Sync Monitor Acer Predator XB271HU 27" 144-165Hz IPS 2560 x 1440 4k G Sync Monitor Acer Predator XB271HK 27" 60Hz IPS 3840 x 2160 Budget Ultrawide Monitors LG 29UM68-P 29" 60-75Hz IPS 2560 x 1440 Dell U2913WM 29" 60Hz TN 2560 x 1080 LG 25UM58-P 25" 60Hz IPS 2560 x 1080 Performance Ultrawide Monitor LG 34UC98-W 34" 60Hz IPS 3440 x 1440 29" Ultrawide Monitor LG 29UM68-P 29" 60-75Hz IPS 2560 x 1080 34" Ultrawide Curved Monitor Dell U3417W FR3PK 34" 60Hz TN 3440 x 1440 Samsung C34F791 34" 100Hz TN 3440 x 1440 LG 34UC88-B 34" 60Hz IPS 3440 x 1440 Ultimate Gaming 34" 1440p Curved Ultrawide Monitor Acer Predator X34A 34" 60-100Hz IPS 3440 x 1440